jdav892/JitLet/README.md

-A basic clone of Git for learning purposes.
+A basic clone of Git written in node.js for deeper understanding.(Would not recommend using over Git)